 Pianist, Music Director, Music Arranger, Composer

 Summer Swee-Singh is a classically-trained, award-winning pianist, music director, music arranger, and composer.
-Masterful in a variety of genres, she performs classical, rock, pop, hip-hop, electronic, indie, rap, reggae, and more as a solo pianist.
-Having had three of her original piano-and-strings cover medley arrangements reposted by Grammy-award-winning artist Skrillex, a solo piano cover medley arrangement reposted by Campa of The Cataracs, and one of her keyboard-and-violin duo arrangements reposted by Justice’s label, Ed Banger Records, Summer has amassed an impressive number of YouTube video views and followers on her various social media sites.
+Masterful in a variety of genres, she performs classical, rock, pop, hip-hop, electronic, indie, rap, reggae, and more as a solo pianist and backing / ensemble touring and session musician.
+Having had multiple of her instrumental arrangements reposted by Grammy-award-winning artist Skrillex, a solo piano cover arrangement reposted by Campa of The Cataracs, and one of her keyboard-and-violin duo arrangements reposted by Justice’s label, Ed Banger Records, Summer has amassed an impressive number of YouTube video views and followers on her various social media sites.
 A sought-after collaborator, Summer has worked directly with Circa Survive and Until the Ribbon Breaks to compose additional instrumental accompaniments for tour, as well as co-write, play keys, and arrange for studio releases.

 As a composer, Summer has been praised by the likes of Richard Clayderman, Carlos Rafael Rivera, Jonathan Estabrooks (Host of Classical Crossover Radio International), and Kathy Parsons of Mainly Piano, among others.
 In 2015, Summer scored her second short documentary film, titled “Inside the Mind: Keith Matsumura”, directed by Colin Sander and commissioned by Kendama USA.
 The following year, inspired by her newfound love of film scoring, Summer released her debut, piano-driven album of original pieces titled “Summer Swee-Singh & the Crazy 88”, and in 2017, she released her first professional short film / music video [above] for her original, classical-crossover composition “JFN (with Prelude)”.
 An academic turned musician-composer, Summer’s unique background, innate melodic sense, and passion shine through in every note she plays and every theme she composes.